MateuszPlebanek/mon-oasis/README.md

 📄 Licence

 📌 Mentions
-Ce projet est réalisé dans un cadre pédagogique dans le cadre de la formation Développeur Web & Web Mobile à la Wild Code School.
+This project was created for educational purposes as part of the Web and Mobile Web Developer training program at Wild Code School.
-Il n’est pas destiné à un usage commercial.
+It is not intended for commercial use.